nicholaswilde/home-cluster/docs/operating-system.md

 ## :wrench:&nbsp; Modification

+!!!
+Note:
+    This step may be skipped if you are already using the `lite` version.

-To rip out all of the desktop related apps, simply remove any modules that are related to X11.
+To rip out all of the desktop related apps in the full version, simply remove any modules that are related to X11.

 ```shell
 (